Kayak routes along the Costa Brava: a different way to discover it!

 2. The Formigues Islands

-To get there, you can leave from Fosca de Palamós or from Castell beach and follow the coast of the Castell-Cap Roig natural area as far as cala Estreta.
-From there, you will go out to sea until you reach the islands!
-If you feel like it, it is an exceptional place for snorkelling ;-)
+To get there, you can depart from La Fosca of Palamós or from Castell Beach and follow the coast of the Castell-Cap Roig Natural Area to the Cala Estreta, discovering here the best beaches and coves of Palamós.
+From there, we go out to sea towards the Islands!
+If you feel like it, it's an exceptional place for snorkeling ;-)

 3. Cala Pedrosa